 Nobody expects to have cancer twice, not even me.
 This second diagnosis inspired this blog: Tougher Than TWOmurs.

 Society tries to empower cancer patients and survivors to “not let cancer define them.”
 The saying should really be, don’t let cancer DEFEAT you.
 Cancer didn’t take me down as a teenager, and it sure as hell won’t take me down now, but the truth is, cancer changes everything.
 Forever.
 For anyone who’s had it, and for their loved ones.
 So it may not define me, but it has certainly shaped me.

-I may have been “cured” 17 years ago, but I’ve spent my whole adult life dealing with the long-term effects of my experience, including long-term side effects of chemo and radiation.
+I’ve spent my whole adult life dealing with the long-term effects of my teenage cancer treatment.
 I’ve also had all of that time to learn how people react when you tell them you have cancer.
-It’s difficult enough to tell people that you HAD cancer almost two decades ago.
+It’s tough enough to tell people that you HAD cancer almost two decades ago.
 No matter what, the conversation is always shocking and awkward.
 That’s where this blog comes in…

-I’ve always been a storyteller, and I hope this particular story will help a lot of people, in one way or another.
-I hope you are inspired to be tough in crazy, unnecessary, unpredictable situations.
+I’ve always been a storyteller, and I hope my story will help a lot of people, in one way or another.
+I hope you are inspired to be tough when faced with crazy, unnecessary, unpredictable situations.